1967 Hong Kong riots: Height of violence

 In the afternoon of the Sha Tau Kok incident, police officers stood guard at the cordon outpost.
 A military helicopter arrived at the scene to conduct low-altitude reconnaissance.

 A British Army bomb disposal expert attempts to disarm an improvised explosive device.

-On 8 July, several hundred demonstrators from the PRC, including members of the People's Militia, crossed the border at Sha Tau Kok and attacked Hong Kong police officers stationed nearby.
+On 8 July, several hundred demonstrators from the PRC, including members of the Militia, crossed the border at Sha Tau Kok and attacked Hong Kong police officers stationed nearby.
 The police attempted to disperse the crowd using tear gas and wooden bullets, prompting armed members of the crowd to open fire on the police.
 Five police officers were killed and eleven injured in a brief exchange of fire.
 The People's Daily in Beijing ran editorials supporting the demonstrators' actions in Hong Kong; rumours that the PRC was preparing to take control of the colony began to circulate.
 The pro-CCP protesters in Hong Kong tried in vain to organise a general strike in the colony.

 Unable to progress by peaceful means, the demonstrators resorted to more extreme measures, planting bombs, as well as decoys, throughout the city.
 Normal life was severely disrupted and casualties began to rise.
 An eight-year-old girl, Wong Yee-man, and her two-year-old brother, Wong Siu-fan, were killed by a bomb wrapped like a gift placed outside their residence.
 Bomb disposal experts from the police and the British Forces Overseas Hong Kong defused as many as 8,000 home-made bombs, of which 1,100 were found to be real.
 Locals nicknamed these bombs "pineapples".
 Most police stations across Hong Kong were fortified with sandbags as police facilities were the target of numerous attacks using bombs, homemade fragmentation explosives, and various projectiles.